ash/raku-course/essentials/built-in-functions-for-printing/exercises/print-the-warning/index.md

 ## Problem

-Create a program that asks for your age and prints one or two warnings in the case the entered value is negative.
+Create a program that asks for your age and prints one or two warnings if the entered value is negative.
 Make sure the warning is printed to `STDERR`.

 ## Example